Sydneychick2748/react-portfolio/README.md

 ## Installation

  The installation process for this project that was used:

- -made a repo in github
+ .made a repo in github

- -installed the npm i create-react-app
+ .installed the npm i create-react-app

- -Then set up the folder structure
+ .Then set up the folder structure

  In order to use the application locally, Run the following command: npm start